 It’s impossible to think of our life without the internet or complete connectivity to the big world that it has made so small?
 It’s become an essential in just about every individual’s life, but it is the life-blood of a business traveler.
 Luckily there are a number of solutions to keep us connected!

 If you are traveling within the United States and carry a smartphone, most devices today allow you to use them as a Wi-Fi ‘hot spot’ to connect to the internet.
 As long as you have service, you have the internet.
-If you want something more dedicated, then and you can look at getting a MiFi wireless router from your carrier or try a mobile WiFi service like Internet on the Go or Karma.
+If you want something more dedicated, then and you can look at getting a MiFi wireless router from your carrier or try a mobile WiFi service.

 Meetings and Presentation